 This makes the Thimlich Ohinga Prehistoric Site a rare example of early defensive Savannah architecture.
 The concept inspired a tradition which remains unrivalled in East Africa.
 The striking stone wall enclosures nestled among the trees and shrubs of a gently sloping hill, give the impression of a forest from a distance.
 The Euphorbia candelabrum towering above all the other trees and shrubs completes that illusion.
 From this vantage point, you can appreciate why the hill got its strange name, ‘Thimlich’.
 Thimlich in the Dholuo language means ‘frightening dense forest’.

-The first communities to settle here, mainly of Bantu origin, introduced this stone building tradition to meet their security requirements.
+The first communities to settle here, mainly of Bantu origin, introduced this stone-building tradition to meet their security requirements.
 They also wanted to exploit environmental resources effectively.
-Abundant rocks on the hilly areas were a ready resource to construct complex villages or cities.
+Abundant rocks in the hilly areas were a ready resource to construct complex villages or cities.

 Thimlich Ohinga sits 46 KM northwest of Migori town near Macalder’s Mines in the southwestern tourist circuit.
 It forms a perfect stopover if you are on your way to or from the nearby Ruma National Game Park, Gogo Falls or the Macalder gold mines.